 - You know the old ‘never go to bed mad’ adage?
-Well there may be a grain of truth in working to resolve the conflicts that keep you awake at night.
-For many it’s the things they’ve yet to do, fix or settle that tend to occupy their thoughts as they lay in bed.
+Well, there may be a grain of truth in working to resolve the conflicts that keep you awake at night.
+For many, it’s the things they’ve yet to do, fix or settle that tend to occupy their thoughts as they lay in bed.

 - Are you having nightmares or are worried about having them?
-Consider the level of anxiety, fear, worry and trauma you’re dealing with.
+Consider the level of anxiety, fear, worry, and trauma you’re dealing with.
 As you cope with the loss some of this will ease, but if you continue to have nightmares you may want to talk to a counselor or check out this book on Grief Dreams.

-- When you can’t stop your mind from racing or if you struggle with negative intrusive thoughts, try thinking of something cerebral or calming like counting backwards from 1000 by 3’s or thinking of a girls name for every letter of the alphabet.
+- When you can’t stop your mind from racing or if you struggle with negative intrusive thoughts, try thinking of something cerebral or calming like counting backward from 1000 by 3’s or thinking of a girls name for every letter of the alphabet.
 Here’s a completely unsubstantiated tip that works for me every time; when I can’t sleep I make up a day-dream type of story in my head that is so far fetched it doesn’t intersect with any areas of worry, stress or excitement in my real life.
-I just imagine that I, at the age of 33, have finally become a broadway star and before I make it to the opening act I find I’m drifting off to sleep.
-I know that sounds really silly, but honestly a lot of coping is.
+I just imagine that I, at the age of 33, have finally become a Broadway star and before I make it to the opening act I find I’m drifting off to sleep.
+I know that sounds really silly, but honestly, a lot of coping is.